Communication Sciences & Disorders (CSD)

 CSD 662 Clinical Practicum II (External Placement) (2 credits)

-This seminar course is half of a yearlong advanced course in the practices and procedures of speech-language pathology, with an emphasis on advanced pediatric developmental delays and disorders .
-Participants will be trained in and graded on the development and implementation of clinical skills and practices as well as professional conduct.
-An emphasis will be placed on the further, advanced development of clinical writing skills.
+This seminar course is half of a yearlong advanced course in the practices and procedures of speech-language pathology.
+This course will provide students with an advanced experience in prevention, evaluation, and treatment of children and adults with communication disorders across the lifespan.
+Students will be trained in and graded on the development and implementation of clinical skills and evidence-based practices as well as professional conduct.

 Course Rotation: NYC: Fall Odd Years